DarkBenky/ReadWriteBytes/README.md

 - [ ] add screens based fluid rendering

 ### DONE
+- [X] Screen Space Reflections ( general purpose function where you provide image ray and it will return color )
 - [X] add go code to parse obj files
 - [X] add skybox directly to the render triangles shader so i can sample the sky box to get realistic reflections of sky
 - [X] implement multithreading (project particles in diffrent threads)